deepanshuIITM/iSOM-NIMBUS/README.md

 # iSOM-NIMBUS
 ## Interactive Multi-criteria Decision-making on NIMBUS[1] technique using iSOM [4]

+Pareto-optimal solutions and NIMBUS points are given in .xlsx file.

 **Preliminary Requirements:**

 [1] NIMBUS toolbox [1]: available at https://wwwnimbus.it.jyu.fi/